levlaz/ld-ads-demo/README.md

 ### Writing Events to PostgreSQL

-If you want to write events to PostgreSQL, set the `FLYWAY_URL` environment variable to point to your PostgreSQL database.
+If you want to write events to PostgreSQL, set the `FLYWAY_URL` environment variable to point to your PostgreSQL database and use the `postgres` connector option when you run the application.
 Once the app starts up it will apply any pending migrations and begin to write events to the database.

 ### Building